jacksund/simmate/docs/apps/warren_lab.md

 The Warren Lab App is a product of Scott Warren's Materials Discovery Lab at the University of North Carolina (Chapel Hill).
 Our lab focuses on electrides, fluoride-ion batteries, and 2D materials.

 The `Warren Lab` application incorporates workflows for our lab's preferred DFT settings and common analyses.
-Registering this app will introduce numerous new workflow presets that build on several other apps (VASP, Bader, BadELF, etc.).
+Registering this app will introduce numerous new workflow presets that build on several other apps (VASP, BaderKit, etc.).

 --------------------------------------------------------------------------------